 - Buying into the World of Goods: Early Consumers in Backcountry Virginia by Ann Smart Martin.
 Johns Hopkins University Press, 2008.

 - The Plundering Time: Maryland and the English Civil War 1645 - 1646 by Timothy B. Riordan.
 Maryland Historical Society, 2004.

 - Flight from Monticello: Thomas Jefferson at War by Michael Kranish.
 Oxford University Press, 2010.

-	This Website is definitely a work-in-progress - it is being designed and XHTML coded by the author.
-This is not a genealogy Website per se since he is most interested in what life was really like for his ancestors.
+This Website is definitely a work-in-progress - it is being designed and HTML coded by the author.
+This is not a genealogy Website per se since he is most interested in the lives of oldest his ancestors.
 Therefore he is not able to answer questions about anything other than what he has published.
-As he learns more, after documentation he will publish it.
+As he learns more and after documentation, he will publish it.
 If you would like to receive notices of future updates or provide comments about what he has written, please email the author (link).

 William F. Milam, M.D.